Eddudos/global_mute_for_jitsi_meet/README.md

 ## 💻 How to Use

 1. Install the extension (download or clone this repo, then load it as unpacked — see below).
-2. Join or open a Google Meet call.
+2. Join or open a Jitsi call.
-3. Use the configured hotkeys to control the mic or navigate between Meet tabs.
+3. Use the configured hotkeys to control the mic or navigate between Jitsi tabs.

 ---